 Flowers are the responsibility of the couple.
 The church always provides appropriate flower arrangements for the different Liturgical Seasons, so there is no reason to purchase flowers for the sanctuary.
 Flowers, tulle or ribbons can enhance the center aisle.
 They should be placed on each pew individually.
 Please do not tape, glue, wire or tack to the pews.
 You may use cloth ties or rubber bands.
 It is not permitted to drape any material from pew to pew.

-Please inform your friends and family that there is to be no throwing of rice, birdseed, flower pedals, confetti, bubbles, balloons or letting doves loose after the ceremony on church property.
+Please inform your friends and family that there is to be no throwing of rice, birdseeds, flower petals, confetti, bubbles, balloons or letting doves loose after the ceremony on church property.
 Aisle runners are not permitted in our church.

 Photographers and videographers are welcome, but they must not enter the sanctuary, obstruct the flow of the ceremony or the view of the congregation.
 Floodlights are strictly forbidden.
 Limited flash pictures are allowed during the ceremony.
 Videotaping is permitted if it is done with the natural light of the church.
 Cameras should be battery operated and must remain in a stationary designated place, not blocking the access to the center aisle.
 The Photographers and videographers can move around in the church only at the beginning when the Procession starts and at the end when the recessional starts.

-Once the Mass has Start the photographer and videographers need to be at their designed area and not move until the end.
+Once the Mass has started, the photographers and videographers need to be at their designated area and remain there until the conclusion of Mass.